 Check that the carton has not puffed up in the refrigerator due to the release of carbon dioxide as the milk turns.

 Another good indication of decay is if the milk smells sour, is lumpy, or has mold growing inside.
 If you see any of these indicators, please dispose of your milk.

-There are many ways to freeze your almond milk depending on its intended use.
+There are many ways to freeze your almond milk (or freeze your coconut milk) depending on its intended use.
 If you simply wish to freeze small portions to use inside hot drinks, we suggest freezing almond milk inside an ice cube tray.

 Measure the volume of each cube prior to pouring in the almond milk.
 Standard trays create 2 tablespoons volume cubes - perfect for a milky beverage.